ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 I use `private` for all view models.
 The template may only access data through the public interface.
 Everything the template needs is provided a by single method.
 This keeps things used to initialize the object outside the public scope.
-This is the reason I do not use any proxy objects for this purpose.
+I do not use any proxy objects for this purpose for the same reason.
 A proxy allows the template to call methods not explicitly defined.
 Imagine if `photo` where a domain object.
 It may have a method that mutates state.
 That method should not accessible to templates.
 This is why `PhotoPresenter` does not use